hazelcast/hazelcast-jet/site/docs/get-started/submit-job.md

 ---
 title: Submit a Job to the Cluster
+description: How to submit a Jet job to a standalone cluster.
 ---

 At this point you saw how to create a simple Jet program (a *job*) that